| |

 Sarah Koljonen and Man Fung-yi.
 This is MobArt's inaugural presentation

-and will be held at The Drawing Room from 30th April through late September,
+and will be held at The Drawing Room from 30th April through September,

 2009.